RallyCommunity/LookbackDefectsByPriority/README.md

 Defects by priority chart using the Rally Lookback API.

-Generate App-debug.html by running rake debug
+Generate App-debug.html by running: rake debug

-Generate App.html by running
+Generate ./deploy/App.html by running: rake build

-rake build
+To run JSLint checks, do the following before running rake build: export ENABLE_JSLINT='true'

-Note, due to having to use require() for lumenize at the moment, you'll have to first do export DISABLE_JSLINT='true' to disable the failing JSLint check.
+Note, that this won't work at the moment though, as lumenzie currently requires us to use require(), which isn't recognized as declared.